 The analysis provided in this document considers only direct-path propagation from the sidelobe and/or backlobe of the Beam WPT device to the main-beam of the passive remote sensor.

 The calculations use the ITU-R P.2109 “Prediction of building entry loss” model that considers losses due to exterior building walls.
-As is shown in Figure A2.3 for high elevation angle paths to satellites the exterior wall is not the only source of structural path loss.
+As is shown in Figure A2.3 for high elevation angle paths to satellites the exterior wall may not be the only source of structural path loss.
 For a ceiling mounted transmitter all emissions reaching a satellite must pass through at least one interior floor construction before they reach the exterior wall.
 Depending on the satellite elevation angle and the distance of the transmitter from the exterior wall, more than one through the floor transit may be involved.
 There is no present recommendation for such path losses through interior floors, so it is not included in the calculation presented.

 Figure A2.3